Achievable logoAchievable logo

 1. Discontinuities

 A function must be continuous to be differentiable.
-If there is a removable, jump, or infinite discontinuity at x=a, then the derivative does not exist there.
+If there is a removable, jump, or infinite discontinuity at x=a, then the derivative does not exist at the point.

 • Often seen in rational, piecewise, or logarithmic functions, which may have discontinuities and/or asymptotes